-A contract entered into on behalf of the university may only be signed by an individual who has been delegated signature authority.
-A delegation of authority represents the legal power to act in the name of the university or to bind the university to an obligation or promise.
+A contract entered into on behalf of the university may only be signed by an individual whose position has delegated authority to bind the university.
+A delegation of authority confers the legal power to act on behalf and in the name of the university, or to bind the university to an obligation or promise.

-Note: The university retains the right to refuse to recognize as binding any promise or obligation made on behalf of the university by an unauthorized person.
-In such circumstances, those signing contracts or attempting to bind the university without authority may become personally responsible for the contract and may be subject to university disciplinary action.
+Note: The university retains the right to refuse to recognize as binding any contract, promise or obligation executed in the name of the university by an unauthorized person without delegated authority.
+In such circumstances, those individuals without authority who sign a contract or otherwise bind the university, may become personally responsible and liable under the terms off the contract, and subject to university disciplinary action.

 Who Has the Authority to Sign?

 University Bylaws and the Signing of Contracts and Agreement Policy.

 The authority to sign contracts on behalf of the university, is governed by the university’s Bylaws and its Signing of Contracts and Agreements Policy.

 The Bylaws provide that authority to sign contracts and other binding documents rests with only the president, provost, treasurer, or such other persons as specifically authorized by the Board of Trustees.

 - The president and the provost may execute contracts, faculty appointment letters, and other instruments related to the management of the university’s academic programs